sneakers/ShoppyCord/README.md

-this was very rushed, probably doesn't account for a few thins, few people have been asking me 2 release the code tho :D
+this was made for some hvh discords, the readme might not be accurate however the bot does work. please dont contact me for help regarding this project

 # ShoppyCord
 A Discord bot to give roles based off of Shoppy.gg purchases, specifically made for Counter-Strike cheat configs.